-Prior to returning devices, contact the nearest local Detector Electronics office so that a Return Material Identification (RMI) number can be assigned.
-A written statement describing the malfunction must accompany the returned device or component to assist and expedite finding the root cause of the failure.
+Prior to returning devices, contact the nearest local Detector Electronics office so that a Service Order number can be assigned.
+A written statement describing the malfunction must accompany the returned device or component to expedite finding the cause of the failure.

 Pack the unit properly.
-Always use sufficient packing material.
-Where applicable, use an antistatic bag as protection from electrostatic discharge.
+Use sufficient packing material in addition to an antistatic bag as protection from electrostatic discharge.